 130,000 (Johnstone and Mandryk 2001).

-North and central Sanguié Province: Réo, Kyon, Tenado, Dassa, Didyr, Godyr, and Kordie subdistricts, Réo principal center.
-Thousands of migrants in neighboring countries, especially Côte d’Ivoire.
+North and central Sanguie Province: Réo, Kyon, Tenado, Dassa, Didyr, Godyr, and Kordie subdistricts, Réo principal center; adjacent areas in Passore, Boulkiemde, and Nayala provinces; thousands of migrants in neighboring countries, especially Côte d’Ivoire.

 Central Lyélé, Kandéré, Northern Lyélé, Southern Lyélé (Reo).
-Most Central and Northern Lyélé speakers have nearly 100% comprehension of the Southern Lyélé.
+Most Central and Northern Lyélé speakers have nearly 100% comprehension of Southern Lyélé dialect.
 Kandéré have 75% comprehension of Southern Lyélé; Southern Lyélé understand all dialects except Kandéré well.
-Similar to Nuni [nuv], but low mutual inherent intelligibility.
+Reportedly similar to Nuni [nuv], but low mutual inherent intelligibility.

 Ethnic autonym: Lyela or Lela; Gurunsi is also used but applies more properly to the wider grouping.
-Traditional religion, Christian, Muslim.
+Traditional religion, Christian.